 Legal Requirements for Starting a Businesskeyboard_arrow_right

-A business in the Cayman Islands can be run as a sole trader operation, a partnership or a limited company.
-It is also possible for a foreign company to register a branch in the Cayman Islands in order for the foreign company to operate locally.
+A business in the Cayman Islands can be run as an individual sole trader operation, a partnership or a company.
+It is also possible for a foreign company to register in the Cayman Islands so as to be permitted to operate locally for such purposes.
+Find out more about the legal formalities of starting a business in the Cayman Islands.

 Sole Trader